GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs-pro/modules/http-request-fields/en.md

 ## When to use each field

-All four fields are similar but different.
+All fields are similar but different.

 ### `_requestJSONObjectItem`